gavinlyonsrepo/timer_arduino/README.md

 Output time (mm:ss) to seven segment display(TM1637) and Audio to Buzzer.
 Input: Push button to start.
 10K Pot used for time select.
 * Author: Gavin Lyons
 * Note: Two alternative designs, two different ino files.
+One with Attiny85 IC the other with an arduino nano.

 libraries
 --------------------------